-\item Note that the linearized equation for the first component $f_{R,1}$ lacks self-adjointness, resulting in the absence of a basic $L^2$ structure.
-In contrast to \cite{DL-2022}, where time growth appears, weighted $L^2$ estimates for the first component become essential to derive $L^2$ higher-order estimates in $\eps$.
-The key distinction here is the involvement of diffusive boundary conditions.
+\item The linearized equation for the first component $f_{R,1}$ in \eqref{f1-eq} lacks self-adjointness, resulting in the absence of a basic $L^2$ structure.
+Different from \cite{DL-2022}, where time growth appears, weighted $L^2$ estimates for $f_{R,1}$ are then essential to derive $L^2$ higher-order estimates in $\eps$.
+The key distinction here is the involvement of diffusive boundary condition.
 Unlike the second component, there is no cancellation between the incoming and outgoing boundaries.
-Specifically, the term $ \int_{v_z>0}v_zw^{2l_2}|\hat{h}_{R,1}(1)|^2d\Fv\notag $ cannot dominate $ \int_{v_z<0}|v_z|w^{2l_2}|\hat{h}_{R,1}(1)|^2d\Fv.\notag $ To overcome this difficulty, the approach involves artificially attributing the total diffusive reflection at the boundary to the second component.
-The control of the inhomogeneous diffusive boundary for the second component is achieved through a Ukai-type trace inequality, cf.~Lemma \ref{ukai}, in the anisotropic function space.
+Specifically, for $h_{R,1}$ from \eqref{hr1}, the term $ \int_{v_z>0}v_zw^{2l_2}|\hat{h}_{R,1}(1)|^2d\Fv\notag $ cannot dominate $ \int_{v_z<0}|v_z|w^{2l_2}|\hat{h}_{R,1}(1)|^2d\Fv.\notag $ To overcome this difficulty, we artificially attribute the total diffusive reflection at the boundary to the second component.
+Then we are abel to control the inhomogeneous diffusive boundary for the second component with a a Ukai-type trace inequality, cf.~Lemma \ref{ukai}, in our anisotropic function space.

 \item The coefficients $f_1$, $f_2$, $h_1$, and $h_2$ are determined by solving the Navier-Stokes-Fourier system \eqref{ins-s} and \eqref{ns-ust}, respectively.
-However, obtaining direct anisotropic estimates like $L^1_{\bar{k}}H^2_z$ and elliptic estimates for $\Fu_s$ and $\Fu$ becomes challenging due to the mixed boundary conditions.
-To deal with this problem, we perform estimations in the energy function space $H^m_{\bar{x}}H^2_z$ and utilize the following interpolation inequality:
+However, obtaining direct anisotropic estimates the space $L^1_{\bar{k}}H^2_z$ and achieving elliptic estimates for $\Fu_s$ and $\Fu$ is extremely challenging due to the mixed boundary conditions.
+To overcome this dificulty, we prove estimates in the energy space $H^m_{\bar{x}}H^2_z$ and then we utilize the following interpolation inequality:

 \end{itemize}